McDonald leads Hawaii to 38-34 win over BYU in Hawaii Bowl - WHIZ News

+Hawaii scored 31 points by halftime against a BYU defense that had given up more than 30 points in a game once this year, on the road against Washington.
+The Warriors were blanked so badly in the second half they didn’t even get into the red zone until their final possession.

-HONOLULU (AP) — Cole McDonald capped a stellar performance with a 24-yard touchdown pass to Nick Mardner with 1:17 remaining, and Hawaii beat BYU 38-34 on Tuesday night for the Warriors’ first 10-win season since 2010.
+And then, Cole McDonald took them 71 yards in three plays, capping off a magnificent Christmas Eve with a 24-yard touchdown pass to Nick Mardner with 1:17 remaining.

-McDonald threw for 493 yards and four touchdowns against a BYU defense that was allowing an average of 203.8 yards passing per game.

-Still, it took a late rally for Hawaii to beat BYU for the first time since 2001 when both were part of the Western Athletic Conference.
-After leading 31-24 at halftime, the Cougars (7-6) shut out the Warriors until the final possession.

-McDonald scrambled for 9 yards.
-He found Mardner behind the defense for a 38-yard pass that at least put Hawaii in range to tie the game.
-And then he hit Mardner on a post route, and he tumbled into the end zone as Aloha Stadium erupted for its home team, even though the Warriors (10-5) were technically the visiting team.
+Khoury Bethley grabbed his second interception of the game — and the season — to stop BYU’s last chance and give Hawaii only its sixth 10-win season in school history and the first since 2010.

+“It sure wasn’t looking that good,” Rolovich said.
+“To get a 10-win season by beating BYU, it’s hard to write anything better.”

+“I was nervous and excited,” McDonald said.
+“It was destiny for us.”

+Rolovich played for Hawaii in 2001 when it last beat BYU, back when both were in the Western Athletic Confernce.
+This was the first time they met in a bowl game, with Hawaii (10-5) designated the visiting team on its home field.

-BYU wasted a solid game by Zach Wilson, whose father grew up in Hawaii.
-Wilson threw for 274 yards and ran for 72 yards and two short TDs to help the Cougars rally from a 10-point deficit in the first half.
+BYU wasted a solid game by Wilson, whose father grew up in Hawaii.
+Wilson threw for 274 yards and ran for 72 yards and two short TDs to help the Cougars rally in the first half.

-BYU’s last chance ended when Khoury Bethley intercepted Wilson for the second time, and the celebration was on.
+BYU’s last chance ended when Bethley picked off Wilson for the second time, and the celebration was on.

 McDonald finished 28 of 46, and he did most of his damage in the first half by throwing for 331 yards and three scores.
 Of the four touchdown drives, the shortest was 40 yards.
 That one followed Bethley’s first interception.
 Two plays later, McDonald found Jared Smart on a post route with a perfectly thrown pass that made it 14-0.